Patricia Arquette advocates for trans rights at Emmys

-Patricia Arquette took home the Emmy for outstanding supporting actress in a limited series or movie for The Act and used her time on stage to advocate for trans rights.
+Patricia Arquette took home the Emmy for outstanding supporting actress in a limited series or movie for The Act and used her time onstage to advocate for trans rights.

 “I’m grateful at 50 to be getting the best parts of my life,” Arquette said.
 “And that’s great, but in my heart, I’m so sad.
 I lost my sister Alexis.”